-The water fund is responsible for:
+The water fund is responsible for the:

-- Planning, design, inspection, and management of the capital improvement projects for the replacement and expansion of the potable and non-potable water distribution piping, pumping, treatment, wellfield, and storage systems. - Design review and inspections for the construction of public improvements associated with private development projects. - Operating and maintaining the City's potable and non-potable water supply systems.
+- Planning, design, inspection, and management of the capital improvement projects for the replacement and expansion of the potabl and non-potable water distribution piping, pumping, treatment, wellfield and storage systems. - The design review and inspections for the construction of public improvements associated with private development projects. - Operates and maintains the City's potable and non-potable water suppl systems.
 The non-potable water supply systems, which consist of Otis Spring and the wastewater recycled water system.
-The non-potable systems are an alternative source of irrigation for the Chehalem Glenn Golf course, and Crestview Greens development, and will expand to other future users. - Providing maintenance and service to 5 wells, 2 raw water transmission lines from the well field to the water treatment plant, the 8.5 MGD (Million Gallons per Day) water treatment plant, 1 booster pump station, and the 3 City reservoirs that store a total of 12 million gallons of potable water. - Operating and maintaining 586,080 feet of potable mainline piping, 155,760 feet of water service lines, 20,000 feet of non-potable mainline piping, 11,000 feet of recycled water piping, 3,563 valves, 936 fire hydrants, and 7,746 water services and meters.
+The non-potable systems are an alternative source of irrigation for the Chehalem Glenn Golf course, Crestview Greens development, and will expand to other future users. - Provides maintenance and service to 5 wells, 2 raw water transmissior lines from the well field to the water treatment plant, the 8.5 MGD (Million Gallons per Day) water treatment plant, 1 booster pump statior and the 3 City reservoirs that store a total of 12 million gallons of potable water. - Operates and maintains 586,080 feet of potable mainline piping, 155,760 feet of water service lines,20,000 feet of non-potable mainline piping, 11,000 feet of recycled water piping, 3,563 valves, 936 fire hydrants, and 7,746 water services and meters.